 Mr. Russell contended that the NAB's position on CATV is "designed to restrict CATV and retard the industry.
 It is asking the FCC to restrict service to people.
-If additional competition is the reason, it doesn't seem to be valid."
+If additional competion the signal.
+The figures by which the contours were determined are tentative and subject to change.